Red West: Acting and stuntman career

+Conrad himself also suffered a concussion falling from a chandelier in "The Night of the Fugitives" (and other injuries at various points of the series' production, including a "6-inch fracture of the skull, high temporal concussion, [and] partial paralysis."; after this, CBS insisted that he defer to a stunt double. "[W]hen I came back for the fourth season, I was limited to what I could do for insurance reasons," Conrad explained.
+"So I agreed and gradually I did all the fights but couldn't do anything five feet off the ground and of course that went out the window."
+After this incident, the show began using a common stunt technique, which filmmakers refer to as "the Texas Switch", in which a stuntman would start the stunt before the main star appeared at its end to continue the show., was often used by Ross Martin and his double, Bob Herron.
+Conrad criticized congressional pressure for years afterwards, but in other interviews he admitted that it probably was time to cancel the series because he felt that he and the stuntmen were pushing their luck.
+He also believed the role had hurt his craft.

 West also played the role of Sheriff Tanner of Alcorn County, Mississippi in the 1973 film Walking Tall.
 He also reprised the role in the 1975 film Walking Tall Part 2.

-West also played the ornery, sometimes violent Master Sergeant Andy Micklin on Baa Baa Black Sheep.
-He guest starred twice on the CBS hit detective series Magnum, P.I. as different characters, as five different ones on The A-Team, the Knight Rider pilot episode "Knight of the Phoenix", on The Fall Guy, Simon & Simon and in "The Once and Future King", an episode of The Twilight Zone which concerned Presley..]In 1989 West appeared in the action film Road House with Patrick Swayze as Red Webster, the auto parts store owner.
+West played the ornery, sometimes violent Master Sergeant Andy Micklin on Black Sheep Squadron.
+He guest starred twice on the CBS hit detective series Magnum, P.I. as different characters, as five different ones on The A-Team, the Knight Rider pilot episode "Knight of the Phoenix", on The Fall Guy, Simon & Simon and in "The Once and Future King", an episode of The Twilight Zone which concerned Presley.
+In 1989, West appeared in the action film Road House with Patrick Swayze as Red Webster, the auto parts store owner.

 West played the lead role in the 2008 independent film Goodbye Solo as William, an elderly depressed man who befriends a Senegalese man in Winston-Salem, North Carolina.
 The film received positive reviews and critic Roger Ebert remarked that "West isn't playing himself, but he evokes his character so fully that he might as well be.
 West's face is a map of hard living".

 His last film role was in the 2013 film Safe Haven as Roger, an elderly store clerk in Southport, North Carolina.